 - SEND is funded from the school's main budget.
 Part of that budget is specifically allocated for SEND, but is supplemented with monies from the Revenue budget. - Individual staff training needs are identified as part of the ongoing process of CPD (Continual Professional Development).
 Specific training will be provided to meet areas of need identified in the school's strategic plan. - In order to maintain and develop the quality of teaching and provision to respond to the strengths and needs of all pupils, all staff undertake regular training and professional development. - All teachers and staff undertake induction on taking up post.
-This includes a meeting with the SENCO to explain the systems and structures around the school's SEND provision and practice and to discuss the needs of individual pupils. - The school's SENCO regularly receives updates from the local authority's SENCO network meetings, as well as the local SENCO Circle support group, in order to keep up to date with local and national updates in SEND provision for pupils with SEND is a matter for the school as a whole.
+This includes a meeting with the SEND Lead to explain the systems and structures around the school's SEND provision and practice and to discuss the needs of individual pupils. - The school's SEND Lead regularly receives updates from the local authority's SEND network meetings in order to keep up to date with local and national updates in SEND provision for pupils with SEND is a matter for the school as a whole.